h-greggc/hugo-travel-dream/content/about/me.md

 ### Credits

 A high-content, fast-moving tour inevitably looses some photo ops along the way.
-In cases where I couldn't capture _my_ view of the site/scene, I have sometimes downloaded from others who have shared on the internet.
-I have attempted to make every borrowed photo clear by attribution of the artist.
+In cases where I couldn't capture _my view_ of the site/scene, I have downloaded from others who have shared on the internet.
+I  attempted to attribute every borrowed photo by attribution of the artist in the text, caption or a link.

-The basic theme was cloned as credited in the footnotes.
-My modifications are also available through the MIT license.
+The basic theme was cloned from [HUGO theme dream](https://github.com/g1eny0ung/hugo-theme-dream) as credited in the website footer.
+The original theme and my modifications are also available through the MIT license.